geoffreylewis/responsive_layout/README.md

 ## Additional Notes

 * All of the code has been successfully run through the W3C HTML/CSS validators; there are no errors.
 There is 1 warning for the HTML concerning the lack of a heading for the "home" section, but adding one would not correctly mimic the provided mockup.
+* I have made only minor changes to the provided text from the mockup; most of the text is still the same.
 * Occasionally, I notice that the layout at screen size 768px skews to the left or right for no apparent reason.
 I have refreshed the page multiple times and tried different browsers when it happens, but it still is off-center; then, five minutes later, it centers itself and appears normally again.
 Some random bug, I guess?

 ## Author(s)